I could have used this when I was in school!

 Screens & Video Games

 If I had to describe a “niche” of mine, it would be helping kids, teenagers, and young adults who want a healthier relationship with video games.
 I have a lot of experience struggling with problematic gaming habits myself, so I can certainly relate and can certainly listen without passing any judgement.
-I can also ask you which games you’re playing and understand the answer, since I still keep up with things and play a few games these days!
+I can also ask you which games you’re playing and will probably know what they are!

 It can be difficult for a gamer to reach out for help, or to even have an honest discussion about this.
 There are a lot of potential factors involved.
 Just know that there are some great ways to take some initial steps forward.
 You may even end up enjoying your gaming sessions more!